PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 13:51:50
+Last updated: 2024-04-02 13:53:53
-Random Quote: Conditions fall apart.
-Persist with diligence. - The Buddha
+Random Quote: The wisdom of the wise, and the experience of ages, may be preserved by quotation. - Isaac D'Israeli